testingisdocumenting/znai/td-documentation-cli/documentation/visuals/smart-bullet-points.md

 # Types

-Bullet points is an essential tool to outline main points.
+Bullet points are an essential tool in the presentation of information.
 Frequent use of bullet points however may make documentation and presentation boring.

-You can change the way bullet points are rendered by using `meta` plugin.
+You can change the way bullet points are rendered by using the `meta` plugin.

     :include-meta: {bulletListType: "BulletsListType"}